oddlama/vane/README.md

 1. Start the server to generate configuration files, and edit them to your preference.
 2. Either restart the server, or type `/vane reload` to apply the changes.
 3. Execute `/vane generate_resource_pack`.
 This will place the required resource pack in the server's working directory.
 4. Copy the resource pack to a publicly accessible webserver and configure the related section in `plugins/vane-core/config.yml`.
+Beware that minecraft has problems with https connection as outlined below.
 5. Either restart the server again, or type `/vane reload` to apply the changes.

 Enjoy playing!